swindon-rs/swindon-js/doc/basic_api.rst

         Only non-null in ``wait`` state.
 It represent the time when we will try to reconnect again (a ``Date`` object).

+      ``last_websocket_error``

+        Holds an instance of event object that encountered last time when websocket's error has occured.
+Basically, if it's not null, your connection was broken in unclean fashion.

+        Field is reset when next ``hello`` event arrives.

+      ``last_websocket_close``

+        Holds an instance of ``CloseEvent`` object encountered last time connection was closed.
+This object contains ``code`` and ``reason`` fields to find out the reason socket is closed.

+        Field is reset when next ``hello`` event arrives.

+      ``last_fatal_error``

+        Holds an instance of ``FatalError`` object of last error sent.
+It may be earlier error than ``last_websocket_close`` if there was attempt to reconnect after failure.

+        Primary reason for looking at this error is to find out that connection is no longer authorized, since this is the only way to reliably transfer error from ``/swindon/authorize_connection`` handler to
+        javascript application.

+        Field is reset when next ``hello`` event arrives.

       More fields may be present for debugging purposes, we don't document them yet.
 You can use introspection to find out fields, but you shouldn't